Evaluation of Retrieval-Augmented Generation: A Survey: ( )

-Non-rank-based metrics often assess binary outcomes—whether an item is relevant or not—without considering the position of the item in a ranked list.
+{\textit{Non-Rank Based Metrics}} often assess binary outcomes—whether an item is relevant or not—without considering the position of the item in a ranked list.
 Notice, that the following formula is just one format of these metrics, the definition of each metric may vary by the different evaluating tasks.

 \begin{itemize} \item[-] \textbf{Accuracy} is the proportion of true results (both true positives and true negatives) among the total number of cases examined.